w3f/Grant-Milestone-Delivery/evaluations/subxtpy.md

 # General Notes

 Grantee resolved all issues, and the tool runs successfully when a local node is running.
+I was also able to complete all examples in the guide, and everything worked manually as well.
+Nice work!

 ## Tests